Figure 6H-10. Lane Closure on Two-Lane Road Using Flaggers (TA-10)

 A vertical two-lane roadway is shown, the top half curving to the right.
 Downward-pointing black arrows in the left lane and upward-pointing black arrows in the right lane denote the direction of travel.
 The opposing lanes are shown separated by a solid double yellow line.
 A shoulder is shown to the right of each direction of travel.
 The shoulders are shown separated from the travel lanes by a solid white line.

 Beyond the curve, the work space is shown in the right lane, represented by a vertical rectangular black and white diagonally striped box.
-The channelizing devices are shown continuing along the solid double yellow line to a point one device beyond the work space and then tapering back to the right shoulder for a dimensioned distance of 50 to 100 ft.
+The channelizing devices are shown continuing along the solid double yellow line to a point one device beyond the work space and then tapering back to the right shoulder for a dimensioned distance of 30 m (100 ft) MAXIMUM.
 Near the top of the figure, a horizontal rectangular orange sign with a black border is shown to the right of the right shoulder with the words "END ROAD WORK" in black.

 At the top of the figure, to the outside of the left lane, the same three diamond-shaped orange signs are shown at the same dimensioned distances in advance of another flagger symbol in advance of the work space.
 Beyond the work space and roadway curve in the left lane, another End Road Work sign is shown.